The Complete Outdoor Travel Guide to Chattanooga, Tennessee

 Harrison Bay State Park

-If you’re looking for more places to explore nearby Chattanooga you might be interested in:
+If you’re looking for more places to explore nearby Chattanooga, you might like:

 Are you a climber looking to explore?
 You’ll be happy to know that Chattanooga is a mecca for climbers of all skill levels!
 In fact, there’s more rock to climb within a 25-mile radius of Chattanooga than there is in Boulder, Colorado.
 For those who may be new to climbing, there are three climbing gyms within the city and local guides who are more than willing to help newbies learn the ropes.
 Here are some of the best locations around Chattanooga for rock climbing.